 The water is known to have leeches, so swimming is not recommended.
 Paddle sports, ice fishing, and skating are some of the more popular activities along with wildlife spotting.

-The steep shores do not offer many spots to rest.
-But this means they are usually bustling with wildlife like birds, deer and smaller mammals.
+Though there are just a couple of places with level terrain, the steep shores do not offer many spots to rest.
+But this means they are usually bustling with wildlife.
 The wind can funnel near the center of the water so paddling close to shore can help.
 This can help provide distance to the opposite shore, which encourages wildlife to come nearer to the pond.
-The branches of water being small means wildlife can still be easily seen on the opposite shore.
+The narrow shape of the pond means wildlife can still be easily seen on the opposite shore.

 Setting up for ice hockey.
 December 2025